inigo-163/lazyvim_config/README.md

 # Noted

-Plugin customization will live under plugins
+- Plugin customization will live under plugins.
+- Go!!! using Intellij with IdeaVim for Java and Kotlin.